VocaDB/blog/posts/new-year-2025.md

 ---

 Thank you for reading this and supporting us!
-We wish you a fulfilling year 2025!
+We wish you a fulfilling 2025!